voxel51/eta/docs/custom_opencv_builds.md

 EXTDIR=/path/to/eta/external
 ```

-and then execute the following bash snippet will download, build, and make a custom OpenCV
+and then execute the following bash snippet to download, build, and make a
-installation:
+custom OpenCV installation:

 ```bash
 if [ ! -z "${VIRTUAL_ENV}" ]; then